 Living status tells you whether or not a customer owns a home, rents or leases a property, or currently has some other type of living arrangement.

-It's helpful to understand a customer's living status because it gives you an idea of how stable their current location is and how their needs may differ compared to other consumers.
+Understanding a customer's living status can help you gauge how stable their current location is and how their needs may differ from those of other consumers.

 Example: “Which of the following describes your living status?”